Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Introduction

-To demonstrate the value of our high-fidelity benchmark, we developed a comprehensive framework compatible with models of different modalities, architectures, and input.
-Our experiments reveal substantial differences in the performance of many state-of-the-art models on Fidel-TS compared to prior benchmarks, and further uncover the poor performance of LLMs on forecasting tasks on Fidel-TS, indicating the evaluation bias and design flaws of prior benchmarks.
-Leveraging the benchmark’s causally sound design, we investigate how different textual inputs affect multimodal forecasting.
-Our results show that performance gains hinge on the causal relevance of the text, underscoring causal alignment as an important factor for designing robust datasets and effective models.
-In summary, our contributions are threefold: \begin{itemize} \item A formalization of the principles for \textbf{high-fidelity} time series benchmarking. \item The release of \textbf{Fidel-TS}, a new large-scale benchmark built on these principles. \item A \textbf{thorough experimental analysis} using our proposed framework, offering new insights into the capabilities of modern forecasting models. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item A formalization of the principles for high-fidelity time series benchmarking. \item The release of Fidel-TS, a new large-scale benchmark built on these principles. \item A thorough experimental analysis using our proposed framework, offering new insights into the capabilities of modern forecasting models. \end{itemize}